-For simple projects, little additional effort is necessary to produce a viable cost estimate with the Model.
+OR SIMPLE PROJECTS, little additional effort is necessary to produce a viable cost estimate with the Model.
 However, many projects have unique requirements that necessitate the need for special techniques using the Model or external calculation using other tools or methods.
 Most of the worksheets in the Model allow the user to implement different approaches to calculating the reclamation costs.
 The most appropriate method in each instance will depend on the configuration of the facility and the requirements for reclamation and closure.

 ...
-Import Cost Data in to the Model
+Import Cost Data into the Model